Article

 What is working capital?

 Most accountants want to ensure working capital remains positive - that you have more assets than debts.
-But growing businesses can actually use negative working capital to generate net cash by selling assets faster than they repay liabilities.
+That said, growing businesses can use negative working capital to generate net cash by selling assets faster than they repay liabilities.
+Gymshark is a great example of this.

 Unlike most of the metrics on this list, working capital is expressed in pounds, dollars, euros, or whichever currency you prefer.
 It’s not a ratio - it’s the literal cash and assets you have on hand to run your business.